oleg-nykolyn/xyz/README.md

 # XYZ

-XYZ operates as a monolithic system, functioning as a gateway to confidential metadata linked with identifiable entities on EVM-compatible blockchains.
+XYZ operates as a monolithic system, functioning as a gateway to confidential metadata linked with identifiable entities defined on EVM-compatible blockchains.

 ## Installation

-To install XYZ and its dependencies, use the following command:
+To install XYZ and its dependencies, use:

 ```bash
 npm install